★★★★★ 5.0 (60 Reviews)

 Commercial-Grade Waterproofing

 The most critical step in any shower build — and the one most often skipped by cheaper contractors.
-TJC uses a multi-layer waterproofing system: cement board, vapor barrier, and a full membrane system on all wet surfaces before any tile is applied.
+TJC uses a multi-layer system: moisture-resistant substrate, vapor barrier, and a full membrane on all wet surfaces before any tile is applied.

 Vapor barrier at all seams